ajshepley/testng-aftertest/README.md

 However, in practice you may have test classes with a ton of unit tests and a single failure like this can render them difficult to troubleshoot.

 Additionally, you may have code that you want to share between tests automatically, that can indicate a failure with a specific test, but not compromise the entire test suite upon failure.

+____

+## Building

+The included Gradle3 wrappers can be used to build the project (`./gradlew` or `./gradlew.bat`).

+TestNG

+However, this repo is meant more as an illustration of how to work around this TestNG AfterX deficiency than to server directly as a dependency.